Sherwood Forest Country Park

 Forest Table Restaurant

 Sherwood Forest has a long tradition of hearty fare.
 At the main entrance to the park, the Forest Table is a cosy and relaxed place to enjoy a quick coffee, snack or lunch.
 We also offer a delicious Sunday carvery and you can be sure of a warm Nottinghamshire welcome.
+The restaurant is open 10am to 5pm daily, but may close earlier for private functions - you may wish to check before visiting.

 Sherwood Forest holds a quality award from the VisitEngland Visitor Attraction Quality Assurance Scheme.